Stochastic parallel transport on the Wasserstein space and equivariant diffusions on the group of diffeomorphisms over a closed Riemannian manifold: Introduction

 The article is organized as follows: Section \ref{Section 2} is dedicated to the presentation of the arguments that will be used later in Sections \ref{Section 5} and \ref{Section 6} in the simpler case of finite-dimensional Riemannian manifolds.
 In Section \ref{Section 3} we present the geometry of the Wasserstein space, the one of the diffeomorphisms group as well as the Riemannian submersion structure that establish a link between these two spaces.
 Section \ref{Section 4} is about stochastic calculus on the two infinite-dimensional manifolds presented above, in particular, we prove the following:

 \begin{thm}[Informal version of Theorem \ref{Existence Unicité}] Let $\bar{Z}_0, \bar{Z}_1, \dots, \bar{Z}_N$ be regular vector fields on $\P$.
 Then, the SDE

-admits a solution on $\P$ given by $\mu_t =(X_t)_\sharp \mu$ where $(X_t)_{t \geq 0}$ is the solution to a conditional McKean-Vlasov equation.
+admits a solution on $\P$ given by $\mu_t =(X_t)_* \mu$ where $(X_t)_{t \geq 0}$ is the solution to a conditional McKean-Vlasov equation.
 Moreover, if $\mu \in \P_\infty$, $(\mu_t)_{t \geq 0}$ lies in $\P_\infty$. \end{thm} This theorem is an extension of \cite[Proposition 3.10]{ding2023stochasticdifferentialequationsstochastic} to the setting where the diffusion is not driven by constant vector fields, as well as a generalization of \cite[Theorem 2.1]{wang2020} to the context of closed manifolds.
 In Section \ref{Section 5} we prove the main theorem of the present paper, namely:

-\begin{thm}[Informal version of Theorem \ref{Existence unicité transport parallèle}] Let $(\mu_t)_{t \geq 0}$ be a diffusion on $\P_\infty$ and $V \in \T_{\mu_0}\P$.
-Then, there exists a unique stochastic parallel transport (see Definition \ref{Def Transport parallele sto sur P}) along $(\mu_t)_{t \geq 0}$. \end{thm} This theorem extends the main result of \cite{ding2023stochasticdifferentialequationsstochastic} to the setting where the diffusion is not driven by constant vector fields and the underlying manifold is an arbitrary closed manifold.
-Finally, in Section \ref{Section 6}, we study some decompositions of equivariant diffusions on $\mathscr{D}$.
+\begin{thm}[Informal version of Theorem \ref{Existence unicité transport parallèle}] Let $(\mu_t)_{t \geq 0}$ be a diffusion on $\P_\infty$ and $V \in T_{\mu_0}\P_\infty$.
+Then, there exists a unique stochastic parallel transport (see Definition \ref{Definition transport parallele}) on $T\P_\infty$ along $(\mu_t)_{t \geq 0}$. \end{thm} This theorem extends the main result of \cite{ding2023stochasticdifferentialequationsstochastic} to the setting where the diffusion is not driven by constant vector fields and the underlying manifold is an arbitrary closed manifold.
+The main difference with the result of \cite{ding2023stochasticdifferentialequationsstochastic} is that the stochastic parallel transport preserves the smoothness of the initial condition.
+To the best of our knowledge, this property is new, even in the deterministic setting.
+To establish the well-posedness of the stochastic parallel transport, we adapt an argument due to Ebin and Marsden and obtain the following result, which we believe to be of independent interest: